omguhh/OP-C/Task2/README.md

 > |             |             | Write x = 3 |

-2. Describe a schedule which results in the final value of x being maximal.
+ 2.Describe a schedule which results in the final value of x being maximal.

 >In a schedule where each thread has to wait for the previous to finish writing, the maximal value is 9.
 (It's _sequential_)